enricozb/popup.kak/readme.md

 and arguments can be passed as a single string or as a series of arguments, for example, the following two invocations are equivalent:

-  popup --title open ''fish -c "some fish command"''
+  popup --title open 'fish -c "some fish command"'

-  popup --title open -- fish -c ''some fish command''
+  popup --title open -- fish -c 'some fish command'

 Popups can be exited using <c-space>.